-A printer is a pretty integral part of any home office.
+A printer is a pretty integral part of any home office, whether you buy one or opt for printer leasing.
 I know I couldn’t manage without one; I use it for work and for keeping up with running the household filing and finances.
 Ours also needs to cope with the kids’ regular requests to print out something homework-related, or a masterpiece that they’ve created on the computer.

 Our current printer is a bit of a dinosaur, and I’ve been thinking about changing it for a while now.
 It’s really basic, and the ink cartridges are so expensive.
 I’d also love to be able to print out photos, but it just can’t produce high quality prints worthy of putting into a picture frame.

 I like the idea of moving away from ink cartridges, so when Epson asked us to try out their latest EcoTank ink tank printer, the ET-3600, it was a great opportunity to see how it performed in our busy family home.

 An ink tank printer has a number of tanks which you fill with different colours of ink from a bottle – so there are no ink cartridges involved.
 The tanks have a much bigger capacity than a typical cartridge, so you don’t need to refill them very often, and you benefit from economies of scale when it comes to buying ink.

 The Epson ET-3600 is a 3-in-1 inkjet model which will print, copy and scan.
 It retails at around £400 and comes with two complete sets of ink, which apparently equates to 84 ink cartridges and will print up to 11,000 pages.
 That’s a lot of printing!
 When you do need to refill, a full set of ink costs around £39, which is really good value for money when you think just how much you can print from it.
 In fact Epson claims that you can reduce printing costs by 74% on average.